 Note to non-native Chinese speaking families:

 Start with the Chinese language learning apps using the bilingual approach first.
 It is important to give comprehensible input to our young learners.
 Our young learners need to enjoy the exposure.
 Be a part of his/her learning journey!

-The apps that I list here are the ones designed for children who are learning Mandarin Chinese as a Second Language and ages at 5+.
-Lingu Pinguin, Chinese Flashcards and Chungaboo are interactive flashcards that teach words.
-Piggy Picnic and Rick & Jackie are games that teach words, phrases and basic sentences.
+The apps that I have included are the ones suitable for children who are learning Mandarin Chinese as a Second Language and are for kids at ages 5 and up.

 Go beyond words and learn some basic sentences

 Piggy Picnic – This app uses immersion approach.

 You can select English in setting to understand the questions when needed.
 Teaching Chinese as a second language approach.